tiy-hou-q2-2015-rails/week-7-lab/README.md

 ## Nightmare Mode

 * Pull JSON for the stored pins from /pins.json and render using Handlebars
+* Add an autocomplete dropdown text box that lets you search your notes and urls
 * Have tests for your models